nata-vito/see-how/README.md

-# see-how
+# see-how Develop
-Designed to control things using computer vision 📷
+Feel free to change and optimize anything here